mahajanshweta/diffuser_cp/README.md

 ## Plotting

 To plot the results of effect of calibration set size on coverage and interval width, use the jupyter notebook [plotting.ipynb](plotting.ipynb)

+## Other files

+We use a diffuser to generate the policy and save the states and rewards as a pickle file in the 'data' folder.